UlrichHP/p7_bilemo/README.md

 How to create a user:
 - See BileMo_doc : /register

-The Authorizations type for this API are : Implicit, Password and Authorization Code.
+The Authorization type for this API is : Resource Owner Password Credentials Grant.

-How to get a Token:
+How to get an Access Token:
 Make a POST request on /oauth/v2/token with the following parameters:
-- client_id = CLIENT_ID
+- client_id = YOUR_CLIENT_ID
-- client_secret = CLIENT_SECRET
+- client_secret = YOUR_CLIENT_SECRET
 - redirect_uri = REDIRECT_URI (Optional)
 - grant_type = password
-- username = USERNAME
+- username = YOUR_USERNAME
-- password = PASSWORD
+- password = YOUR_PASSWORD

+How to get a Refresh Token:
+Make a POST request on /oauth/v2/token with the following parameters:
+- client_id = YOUR_CLIENT_ID
+- client_secret = YOUR_CLIENT_SECRET
+- grant_type = refresh_token
+- refresh_token = YOUR_REFRESH_TOKEN

 To access the API, you have to send a request with a header Authorization = 'Bearer ' + the user's token.